ddella/WebSocket/README.md

 ## Prerequisites

-Before you begin with this guide, you'll need the following:
+Before you begin with this guide, you'll need a basic understanding of the following technologies:

 - Familiarity with [Docker](https://www.docker.com/).
 - Familiarity with [Python](https://www.python.org/).